pilarlorente/Twitter-Trends-Prediction/README.md

 ![](methodology.jpg)

 # Data
-Due to Github size limit, we aren't able to show the data.
-Instead, you can find all the datasets on (https://www.kaggle.com/pilarlc/datasets).
+Due to Github size limit, we can't upload all the data to run the algorithm, just the txt docs.
+Instead, you can find all the datasets (csv) on (https://www.kaggle.com/pilarlc/datasets).

 # Authors
 Pilar Lorente [LinkedIn](https://www.linkedin.com/in/pilarlc/)